firesidefiction/firesidefiction.github.io/_posts/2019-10-31-white-saviorism-and-the-brooklyn-hammer-murders.md

 On January 15, 2019, 34-year-old Arthur Martunovich barged into the Seaport Buffet, a Coney Island comfort food restaurant overlooking Sheepshead Bay.
 He stood by the door, looking around, then took a hammer from his backpack and immediately began striking the Asian man who walked past.
 “I’m not here for you,” he told a Latino employee, then stormed toward the kitchen.

-Apparently, Martunovich had seen an unspecified movie in which Chinese men mistreated Chinese women, and he was “acting out of chivalry by defending Chinese women[^1].”
+Apparently, Martunovich had seen an unspecified movie in which Chinese men mistreated Chinese women, and he was “[acting out of chivalry by defending Chinese women](https://ny.eater.com/2019/1/24/18196355/seaport-buffet-hammer-attack-third-victim-dies).”
 By the time police arrived, chef Fufai Pun, 34, had been bludgeoned to death.
 Restaurant co-owner Tsz Mat Pun, 50, and manager Thang Ng, 60, died in the hospital a few days later.

 A few weeks after the Brooklyn Hammer Murders, actor Liam Neeson gave an interview in which he said that, after he found out that his close friend was raped by a “black person,” he went around with a bludgeon looking for a “black bastard” to “come out of a pub and have a go at [him] … So that [he] could kill him."
-Let me reiterate: Liam Neeson walked up and down his neighborhood streets, carrying a weapon, looking for a black man to kill[^2], which to him was an act of chivalry.
+Let me reiterate: [Liam Neeson walked up and down his neighborhood streets, carrying a weapon, looking for a black man to kill](https://www.bbc.com/news/entertainment-arts-47117177), which to him was an act of chivalry.

 If an innocent black man had been at the wrong place at the wrong time, he would have been killed for no reason at all.
 Just like Fufai Pun, Tsz Mat Pun, and Thang Ng.
 But no “bad guys” showed up, and Neeson instead went on to an illustrious acting career filled with white knight-savior roles.